 The billions spent on France's military forays abroad have already accounted for this year's defense budget.
 This has prompted claims that France’s military policy operates to the detriment of its own people.

+On the fourth anniversary of President Sarkozy's election win, France is looking back at his promises to break with the past and reshape the country for the better.However, what the French see is yet another proposal to intervene in yet another turmoil-stricken Arab country – Syria.
 “When I’ve heard of the French plans to intervene in Syria, the first thought that came to my mind was, ‘When is the presidential election in France?’
 Actually, it’s in less than a year.
 And how is President Sarkozy doing?
 According to the recent polls, he’s at [a] record low with two-thirds of the French population unhappy with his policies,” says RT’s contributor Ekaterina Zatuliveter.